-We examine the period tripling bifurcation of the vertical collision and collisional $L_2$ halo families, which occurs at an energy level lower than the period doubling bifurcation from which the butterfly family emerges.
-This period tripling bifurcation gives rise to a set of four periodic orbit families with symmetric configurations.
+We examine the period-tripling bifurcation of the vertical collision and collisional $L_2$ halo families, which occurs at an energy level lower than the period-doubling bifurcation from which the butterfly family emerges.
+This period-tripling bifurcation gives rise to a set of four periodic orbit families with symmetric configurations.
 Examples of each of the four orbits are shown in Figure~\ref{fig:trifly-shape}.
 These orbits exhibit a three-lobed structure in the vertical direction and form a triangular pattern in the $xy$-projection.
 We refer to these as \emph{tri-fly} orbits to reflect this characteristic geometry.
 The appearance of these families from the third cover of the vertical collision orbits also appears in~\cite{aydin_Batkhin_hill_2025}.

 The four tri-fly orbits are characterized by the orientation of their triangular structure in the $xy$-projection: ``right'', ``left'', ``up'' and ``down''.
 The ``right'' and ``left'' orbits (plotted in green) are symmetric with respect to the reflection $r_y$, while the ``up'' and ``down'' orbits (plotted in purple) are $r_x$-symmetric in the Hill's problem but become non-symmetric after perturbation to CR3BP.
 The ``up'' and ``down'' families are exact mirror images of one another with respect to the plane $y=0$.